U.S. government tries to get fuel to storm-hit Northeast

 "The travel from Gulf Coast to the East Coast is pretty quick," said Goldwyn, who currently runs Goldwyn Global Strategies, an energy research and strategy company.

-(Additional reporting by Roberta Rampton, Susan Cornwell and Robert Campbell in New York; Editing by Gerald E. McCormick, Phil Berlowitz, Jim Marshall, David Gregorio, Bernard Orr and Lisa Shumaker)
+(Additional reporting by Roberta Rampton, Susan Cornwell and Robert Campbell in New York; Editing by Gerald E. McCormick, Phil Berlowitz, Jim Marshall, David Gregorio and Bernard Orr)